publications

 The growing complexity of Systems-on-Chip challenges our ability to ensure their correct operation, on which we rely for more and more sensitive activities.
 Many security vulnerabilities appear in subtle and unexpected ways in the interaction among blocks and across layers, where current verification tools fail at catching them or do not scale.
 For this reason, security evaluation still heavily relies on manual review.
 Inspired by the Hack@DAC19 contest, we present our reflections on this topic from a software and system security perspective.
 We outline an approach that extends the dynamic analysis of firmware to the hardware.

-- IACR TCHESUnderstanding screaming channels: From a detailed analysis to improved attacksGiovanni Camurati, Aurélien Francillon, and François-Xavier StandaertIACR transactions on cryptographic hardware and embedded systems, 2020
+- Understanding screaming channels: From a detailed analysis to improved attacksGiovanni Camurati, Aurélien Francillon, and François-Xavier StandaertIACR transactions on cryptographic hardware and embedded systems (IACR CHES 2020), 2020

 Google Bughunter Program, Honorable Mention